 These restrictions currently apply:

-- a maximum of 25 mourners may attend a funeral
+- a maximum of 25 people can attend

 Cemetery protocols and procedures